 Security Deposit Holdings Disclosure

-Applicable to all rental units holding a security deposit in Kentucky.
+Applies to all Kentucky rentals holding a security deposit.

 SECURITY DEPOSIT HOLDINGS DISCLOSURE.
 The security deposit of $____, highlighted in this lease, can be found at the following location: